 If I could give you one piece of parenting advice it’s this: be adaptable.
 One of the great gifts of parenting is watching our kids pursue their passion.
 Then watching them pursue their other passion.
 And then another one.
 And another one.
 Remember what I said about being adaptable?
 It’s key to maintaining your sanity while your kids grow, discover, and pursue any—and ALL—of their interests.

 No, really, it’s such a gift.
 But it also involves some flexibility as they move from one interest to another in pursuit of what they truly care about.
-While our stereotypical new year resolutions are tossed out the window (after last year, I’m just keeping the goals to a bare minimum), I encourage you, fellow parents, to join me in resolving to support all of our kids’ talents and interests, no matter what they are.
+While our stereotypical new year resolutions are tossed out the window (after these last two years, I’m just keeping the goals to a bare minimum), I encourage you, fellow parents, to join me in resolving to support all of our kids’ talents and interests, no matter what they are.

 Introduce your child to new things on a regular basis.
 Trying new things is the best way to get life experience and discover interests that your child never knew about.

 I receive so many messages asking how Boss Baby Brody got into dance—when did you start taking him to classes?
 Why did you decide on dance?
 The truth is, Brody fell in love with dance on his own, without any outside influences.
 From the time he could walk, he was moving to the music.
 As we’d have music playing throughout the house, there he’d be dancing his heart out in the corner.
 Not for me, not for anyone but him.
 It was entirely his own self-discovery at work.